 If there is still no response from them, then they probably didn’t find anything interesting in your press release and you can move on.
 Avoid sending more than two follow-up emails.
-This not only looks unprofessional but it could also annoy all the media influencers you’ve pitched to.
+This not only looks unprofessional but it could also annoy all the media professionals you’ve pitched to.

-a) No Attachments
+a) No attachments

-b) Avoid Mass Emails
+b) Avoid mass emails

-e) Keep the Relationship Going
+e) Keep the relationship going

 Once your press release has been accepted, try and keep the relationship going.
 Try and help these journalists write more good stories in the future.
 This way, you can build mutually beneficial relationships with your media contacts.
 If you can consistently be a valuable source of information for a journalist, then they will happily be a source of positive media coverage for your brand.

-f) Thank the journalist for coverage
+f) Thank the journalist for the coverage

 If a journalist or media outlet decides to feature your brand in a story, don’t simply tick this item off your to-do list and move on with your day.
 Instead, take a moment to thank the media contact for the time they’ve dedicated to writing about your brand.
 While a simple thank you is usually enough, if you go out of your way to thank a journalist in a way that matters to them, they are likely to remember you later on.
-For example, you could send them tickets to an industry event with no strings attached or introduce them to a network of thought leaders who they can turn to for quotes and valuable information while writing future pieces.
+For example, you could send them tickets to an industry event with no strings attached.
+Alternatively, you could introduce them to a network of thought leaders who they can turn to for quotes and valuable information while writing future pieces.

 Do you need help developing the perfect targeted pitching strategy to go with your press release?
 At Pressfarm, we can help you do this…and more!
-We are skilled at helping brands in different industries to create quality content such as professional press releases, compelling guest posts and creative media kits.
+We are skilled at helping brands in different industries to create quality content such as professional press releases, compelling guest posts, and creative media kits.
 Beyond helping you to create this content, we can also help you to put it in front of the right eyes.

 By submitting your content to respected media outlets and startup directories, we can help boost your brand’s online visibility in relevant search results across different search engines.
-With access to a database of over 1,000,000 journalists across different industries, you can do media outreach for your brand long after we are done working on your campaign at Pressfarm.
+With access to a database of over 1 million journalists across different industries, you can do media outreach for your brand long after we are done working on your campaign at Pressfarm.
 Likewise, with a curated media list built personally by an account executive, you can connect with the best journalists in your niche.
 The best part is that you get all of these without paying exorbitant agency fees.
 With any of our affordable packages you can start generating the publicity your brand deserves today.